Slack

 * Set a **Display Name**, such as `my-org-slack-audit-logs-source`.

-### Step 3: Authenticate with Slack
+### Authenticate with Slack

 * If you've previously created a Slack connection for audit logs, select it from the list.